reduxio/puppet/reduxio/README.md

 }

 # Alternative way to define a volume to host assignment.
-# The title in this case will not have any functional affect on the Reduxio assignment.
+# The title in this case will not have any functional effect on the Reduxio assignment.
 reduxio_volume_to_host_assignment {'second_host_assignment':
   ensure          => 'present',
   volume          => 'vol2',